 |1.
 Innocent People Have Been Convicted And Executed|

-Since 1976, over 1,400 executions occurred in the U.S., but 159 innocent people also were released from death row.
+Since 1976, over 1,400 executions occurred in the U.S. During this time, over 160 innocent people were released from death row.
 That’s one exoneration for every ten executions.
 On average, these innocent people spent 11.3 years on death row before being exonerated.

 Sometimes, exonerations come too late.
 In 2009, the Texas case of Cameron Willingham gained international attention when it was revealed that the arson for which he was convicted was not arson after all – Texas had executed an innocent man.

 In 2014, South Carolina vacated the conviction of George Stinney, Jr, a 14 year old who was executed in 1929 and is noted as the youngest person executed in the U.S.